ROITI-Ltd/alsi-py/docs/index.rst

-.. alsi-py documentation master file, created by sphinx-quickstart on Sun Jun 19 12:32:16 2022.
+.. roiti-gie documentation master file, created by sphinx-quickstart on Sun Jun 19 12:32:16 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to roitigie's documentation!
+Welcome to roiti-gie's documentation!
 ===================================

 .. toctree::